If you’re looking for the top posts, check out the Start Here page.

-These guys are consistently voted the best hosting service, and are super affordable with plans starting from $3.95 per month.
-I’ve never had any downtime, and received nothing short of stellar support.
-They have lots of free services, like SSL certificates and WordPress updates, and have been endlessly helpful in dealing with all my panicked/stupid questions when I break the site.
+These guys are consistently voted the best hosting service.
+They have lots of free services, like SSL certificates and automatic WordPress updates, and have been endlessly helpful in dealing with my panicked/stupid questions when I periodically break the site.

 Icebreaker merino clothing

-Merino wool bears no resemblance to the thick, scratchy jumpers you’re probably thinking of.
-It’s woven with some sort of black magic that makes it super lightweight, odor resistant, fast-drying, keeps you warm when you’re cold and vice versa.
 It’s not cheap, but my merino socks, undies and shirts are still going strong after hundreds of wears.
-Icebreaker pioneered merino wool clothing, and remains the best.
+Icebreaker pioneered merino wool clothing, and is my personal favourite.